mikaelrask/mikaelrask/README.md

 - 👋 Hi, I’m @mikaelrask
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning javascript, have tryed some python/c++ in the past...
 - 💞️ I’m looking to collaborate on something
-- 📫 How to reach me ...mikaelrask@gmail.com
+- 📫 How to reach me mikaelrask@gmail.com

 <!---
 mikaelrask/mikaelrask is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.